 1) Regarding NDGF, it is possible to imagine it as a Distributed AdminDomain.
 With respect

 to this, there must be a common agreement on how to fill Location information as in Page 12, Section 2.3.
 However, since Distributed AdmindDomains are poorly defined by the EGI profile, there is still no idea on how to achieve this.

+SB: In general I would say that NDGF can choose any representation which suits its needs.
+If necessary NDGF should discuss the use of the information with clients like gstat and the Real Time Monitor which display locations on a map.

 2) on Page 36, Section 3.5.3 OtherInfo: Value Share=<VO>:<share> this percentage value is marked as recommended, and is responsibility of the system administrator to set that value manually.

 ARC does not publish anything like that yet, but we can make the string configurable by some means.
 I don't understand how is it possible to calculate that though, and how relevant it can be.

+SB: Again this is a reflection of an existing GLUE 1 attribute into GLUE 2.In the past, WLCG mandated publication for its MOU resources, for EGI it’s useful.
+It reflects the target share for each VO – the actual outcome will depend on how the VOs submit jobs.

 Bibliography